curityio/spa-using-token-handler/README.md

 ## Simple Code in Apps

-This repository demonstrates the business focused components companies should need to develop:
+This repository demonstrates the business focused components you should need to develop:

 - A Single Page App coded in React
 - A Web Host to provide static content
 - An API that validates JWT access tokens

-The token handler components should be developed by Curity or another provider, then plugged in.

 ## Run the End-to-end Flow